 Recommended Reading: 5 Myths About Executive Virtual Assistants Busted

 A good virtual assistant can be a lifesaver for a busy executive.
 Admin work is important, or you wouldn't be doing it yourself, but it is not core to your business.

 Most executives spend about 16 hours a week on day-to-day tasks like setting up meetings, planning travel, filing expenses, entering and maintaining customer data, invoicing, and processing payments.

 Delegating these tasks can reap huge benefits.
-Use these virtual assistant interview questions to someone you can trust with these tasks and unlock your productivity and so you can take your business to the next level of growth.
+Use these virtual assistant interview questions with someone you can trust with these tasks and unlock your productivity so you can take your business to the next level of growth.

 Consider Outsourcing Your Virtual Assistant Search

 Prialto has offered managed virtual assistant services for more than ten years.
-To learn more about working with Prialto, download this guide.
+To learn more about working with us, click here.